 - Peel potatoes and cut into small cubes.
 Throw the potatoes in a large pot filled with cold water.

 - Cook for 25 minutes or until fork-tender.

 - Drain the potatoes and put them back into the hot pot.
-Add cream cheese, butter, milk, and salt.
+Add cream cheese, butter, milk, sour cream, and salt.
 Mash with a potato masher or use a hand mixer to whip the potatoes.

 - Spoon mixture into a freezer-safe container and label.

 - On Your Holiday Day: Put potatoes in the fridge 1-2 days before to allow them to completely thaw.
 Spray slow cooker with cooking spray and put potatoes in the slow cooker.
 Brush the top of the potatoes with a tablespoon of butter and sprinkle with paprika.
 Cook on low for two to four hours.